kitspace/electro-grammar/README.md

 [:zap: demo](https://monostable.github.io/electro-grammar/)

-This is a parser using [Nearley](http://nearley.js.org/) that defines a grammar for describing generic electronic components such as surface mount resistors and capacitors.
+This is a parser using [Nearley](http://nearley.js.org/) that defines a grammar for describing generic electronic components such as surface mount resistors, capacitors and LEDs.
 A function to match the result to parts in the [Common Parts Library][CPL] is also provided.

 ```js